Large language models surpass domain-specific architectures for antepartum electronic fetal monitoring analysis: Introduction

 \section{Introduction}

+Cardiotocography (CTG) monitoring is an integral component of antepartum care, providing clinicians with continuous assessment of fetal well-being through simultaneous recording of fetal heart rate (FHR) and uterine activity (UA) using a tocodynamometer (TOCO) \cite{cohen2012accuracy}.
+CTG recordings capture complex temporal patterns across multiple time scales, including heart rate variability, transient accelerations and decelerations, and their relationship to uterine contractions \cite{jones2022computerized}.
+Because these recordings often span 20 minutes to several hours, accurate interpretation requires careful analysis of temporal trends and signal characteristics unique to each fetus.

+In current clinical practice, CTG assessment is performed visually by trained clinicians following established guidelines, an approach that is inherently subjective and time-consuming.
+Substantial inter and intra-observer variability has been documented, with studies showing poor agreement even among experienced practitioners when reviewing the same CTG traces \cite{gagnon1993comparison,rei2016interobserver,hernandez2023reliability,tolladay2025comparing}.
+This inconsistency contributes to delayed interventions in cases of fetal distress as well as unnecessary interventions such as avoidable cesarean deliveries.
+These limitation has underscore the critical need for robust automated analysis methods that can provide consistent, objective, and reproducible assessments of fetal well-being to support clinical decision-making.

+Early automation of CTG assessment relied on features engineering, but recent studies have proposed domain-specific deep learning (DL) architectures for antepartum CTG to identify fetal well-being \cite{khan2025patchctg, wong2025cleanctg,chen2021intelligent,chiou2025development}.
+These models learn to automatically identify distinct characteristics and patterns from raw CTG signals with minimal preprocessing, achieving state-of-the-art (SOTA) results in their studies.
+Nevertheless, they have yet to leverage the representational learning capabilities and transfer learning potential offered by large-scale models.

-The development of large language models (LLMs) and foundation models (FMs) has demonstrated unprecedented performance across multiple domains, achieving capabilities that were previously thought impossible \cite{awais2025foundation, naveed2025comprehensive}.
-These models, trained on billions of parameters and vast corpora of data, have demonstrated impressive capabilities in various tasks, including natural language understanding, computer vision, and time-series forecasting \cite{liang2024foundation,naveed2025comprehensive}.
+In parallel, large language models (LLMs) and foundation models (FMs) have demonstrated unprecedented performance across multiple domains, achieving capabilities that were previously thought impossible \cite{awais2025foundation, naveed2025comprehensive}.
+These models, trained on billions of parameters and large corpus of publicly available data, have demonstrated impressive capabilities in various tasks, including natural language understanding, computer vision, and time-series forecasting \cite{liang2024foundation,naveed2025comprehensive}.
 The primary advantage of these models lies in their ability to learn dense, generalizable representations of real-world phenomena, enabling effective adaptation to multiple downstream tasks through human-interpretable instructions.
-The healthcare sector has emerged as a particularly compelling application domain for these systems, with models demonstrating proficiency in diagnostic reasoning, medical question answering, and medical imaging analysis \cite{garcia2024medical,shool2025systematic,panagoulias2024evaluating,bachmann2024exploring, penny2025reducing}.
+In healthcare, they have demonstrated proficiency in diagnostic reasoning, medical question answering, and medical imaging analysis \cite{garcia2024medical,shool2025systematic,panagoulias2024evaluating,bachmann2024exploring, penny2025reducing}.
+More recently, their applications and extensions to complex time-series data, including physiological signals such as EEG and EMG, have demonstrated robust performance and strong pattern recognition capabilities \cite{liang2024foundation,jin2023time,feofanov2025mantis,kim2024health}.